Dinger's Aviation Pages

 A photo of early Wellesleys, identified by the spatted tailwheeel and rounded top to the rudder.

 Many of the Wellesleys on the first production batch (K7713-K7791) had an extension to the front canopy, this seems to have also involved the fitting of a permanent large circular direction-finding (DF) loop.
 In descriptions, this extension is often described as having spanned the space between the front and rear canopies.
 It did not, it stopped just short of the rear canopy and the form and mechanism of the gunner's canopy were unchanged.
 The modification also introduced smaller windows above the existing ones on either side of the fuselage.
-Just what was the purpose of this extension was is a bit of a mystery, the geodetic structure under the canopy extension was unchanged except for the fabric covering being removed.
-It would have allowed the third crewman to stand upright, sticking his head up through the geodetic frame, which might have been a relief from the cramped confines of the Wellesley on long missions, but it would have been difficult to use a sextant for navigation and the perspex might have distorted such readings.
-One would have thought that this extended "greenhouse" would have been a distinct disadvantage in the scorching heat of the Middle East and it seems that the extended canopy was never fitted to any aircraft of the second production batch of Wellesleys (L2637-L2716).
+What the purpose of this extension was is a bit of a mystery.
+The geodetic structure under the canopy extension was unchanged except for the fabric covering being removed.
+It would have allowed the third crewman to stand upright, sticking his head up through the geodetic frame, which might have been a relief from the cramped confines of the Wellesley on long missions.
+This extended "greenhouse" would have been a distinct disadvantage in the scorching heat of the Middle East and it seems that the extended canopy was never fitted to any aircraft of the second production batch of Wellesleys (L2637-L2716).

 Record Breaker